 Equally important is your trusty paddle, which will be your second-in-command on every SUP adventure.
 Most sup paddles are adjustable, so the important thing is to be sure that you adjust it to your size - more on that in a moment.

-Personal flotation devices are generally a good idea for safety, but sometimes they’re also the law.
+Personal flotation devices are always a good idea for safety, but sometimes they’re also the law.
 In the US, for example, any paddle board venturing outside of a surfing or swimming area must have a life jacket on board for each passenger, and kids 12 or younger must be wearing their jackets.
 PFDs can be the first line of safety in an emergency, so they’re absolutely worth it.

 If you plan to paddle in the dark, a flashlight and safety whistle are absolutely essential.
 Safety first!